01/01/2025

 Prevent your jewelry from getting tangled by building custom organization systems.
 In this closet by Amy Hirsch, you can hang necklaces and bracelets on the wall or keep them in a tray on one of the shelves.

-The easiest way to end up with a disorganized closet is hanging up clothes without even thinking about it.
+The easiest way to end up with a disorganized closet is to hang up clothes without even thinking about it.
 To keep things sectioned off, hang blouses, tops, and skirts above built-in shelves and long dresses and pants on rods with no other storage underneath.

 Not only will hanging your rod at the ceiling keep your gowns and coats from dragging on the floor, but it'll also free up space for a hamper or second clothing rod.
 It doesn't have to look awkward!
 Just take your cue from this closet by A House in the Hills.